-If you live in an NYC apartment, especially one in an older building, chances are your heat is steam generated and comes into your space via a clunky, archaic-looking radiator.
+If you live in an New York City apartment, especially in an older building, chances are your heat is steam generated and comes into your space via a clunky, archaic-looking radiator.
 The contraption might not only take up prime real estate in your apartment, but often makes noises that can be downright startling, especially in the dead of night.

 How does a steam radiator work?

 Before we get into the racket your NYC radiator makes, let’s learn how it works.